Irish Hospitals Voted Most Terrifying Halloween Experience This Year

 Share:

-A COMBINATION of staff shortages, burnout, waiting lists and a rise in Covid cases and hospital admissions has seen Irish hospitals claim the top spot in Ireland’s annual scariest places for Halloween list.
+A COMBINATION of staff shortages, burnout, waiting lists and a completely expected level of hospital admissions has seen Irish hospitals claim the top spot in Ireland’s annual scariest places for Halloween list.

-Usually an accolade bestowed upon a haunted house where the Devil is alleged to have played cards, or an abandoned Church were the laughter of dolls inhabited by demons can be heard, this is the first time hospitals have claimed the hotly contested prize.
+Usually an accolade bestowed upon a haunted house where the Devil is alleged to have played cards, or an abandoned Church were the laughter of dolls inhabited by demons can be heard, this is the first time Irish hospitals have claimed the hotly contested prize.

 “It’s not before time too, could you imagine the horror?
 Needing essential treatment only to be greeted by overworked, haunted looking staff on the tail end of an 18 hour shift, walking around like zombies,” remarked one of the judges of the annual list.